larsks/sqlcli/README.md

-This is tool uses [SQLAlchemy][] to execute SQL queries against a SQL database specified via a URL or an INI-style file.
-For example, if you have a config file that looks like this:
+This is tool that uses [SQLAlchemy][] to execute SQL queries against a database specified via a URL or an INI-style configuration file.
+For example, if you have a configuration file that looks like this:

     [database]
-    sql_connection = mysql://quantum:secret@192.168.122.179/ovs_quantum
+    connection = mysql://quantum:secret@192.168.122.179/ovs_quantum

 Then you can run a query like this:

-    $ sqlcli -f /path/to/config.ini -i database/sql_connection \
+    $ sqlcli -f /path/to/config.ini database connection \
       'select name,cidr from subnets'

 And get output like this: